-There are definitely a couple I wish I had, especially this one.
+There are definitely a couple I wish I had.

-I do have this recipe card of her bread that my mother wrote.
-Actually, I have two that I’d found in my mother’s recipe box and I was very excited when I came across them.
-There was only one issue – the recipe stops after it says to knead for about 7 minutes.
+When I started my original 365 Days of Baking, I had two recipe cards for my Grandma’s Italian Bread that I’d found in my mother’s recipe box.
+I was very excited when I came across them, but the recipes stopped after it said to knead for about 7 minutes.

-There are no instructions as to how long it’s supposed to rise for, rest, or bake.
+There were no instructions as to how long it was supposed to rise, rest, or bake.

 I was devastated because this was a recipe I so wanted to make and share with my family so that they could experience the deliciousness and smell the aroma of freshly baked bread.